demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   onAuthenticate fSuccess (RequestErrors.UNAUTHORIZED "???")
 ```

+> There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

+> To be honest, I'm not in favor of naming this function as `requiresAuth2`.
+But I couldn't be able to come up a with a better name.

 The `RequestErrors.UNAUTHORIZED` function from Suave, takes a `string` to populate the request body and return a `WebPart`.
 To send JSON string as a response body, we need to do few more work!

 ### Sending JSON Response